nirvana/amnesic/README.md

 cache, not an in-memory database.
 The goal here is to minimize network connections to read data out of a database / memcached.

-All access is thru a single gen_server so this is a serialized bottleneck.
-However because this gen_server *only* manages the cache, it is hoped it won't be a bottleneck.
+All access to the cache and to the database are done in the scope of the calling process.
+This is a library, not an applicaiton.

-Requests to the database on a cache miss, and writes to the db are all done in the scope of the calling process.
-Effectively, this is concurrent i/o & evented cache.
+During development of a custom version of this, ConCache [https://github.com/sasa1977/con_cache] was released, and so Amnesic is essentialy a wrapper around ConCache with access to the database provided by Couchie.

 ### Usage